-One rapidly growing use case for barcodes in retail is in-store payment—specifically, using consumer apps that can generate a QR code, which can then be scanned at checkout to transfer payment information.
+One rapidly growing use for barcodes in retail is in-store payments—specifically, using consumer apps that can generate a QR code, which can then be scanned at checkout to transfer payment information.

-Why is this particular workflow gaining steam?
+Why is this particular workflow gaining popularity?
 To start, scanning barcodes is one of the fastest, simplest ways to transfer information between devices.
-In addition, there’s an insatiable need to sync digital systems and physical environments in order to improve customer experiences and reduce friction.
-This is leading retailers to find creative ways to simplify transactions and interactions with shoppers, and barcode scanning is an easy way to achieve that.
+In addition, there’s an insatiable need to sync digital systems and physical retail environments in order to improve customer experiences and reduce friction.
+This is leading retailers to find creative ways to simplify transactions and interactions with shoppers.
+Barcode scanning is an easy way to achieve that goal.

-To dig into this trend a little more, here are some of the major retailers adopting QR codes to enable better payment experiences for in-store shoppers.
+To dig into the trend of paying with QR codes a little more, here are some of the major U.S. retailers adopting QR codes to enable better payment experiences for in-store shoppers.

 The nation’s largest retailer was an early adopter of self-checkout technology, and they’ve been ramping it up ever since.
-Now, through the Walmart Pay app, shoppers can scan and bag their items via one of the store’s self-service registers, then scan the provided QR code with their smartphone to pay.
+Now, with the Walmart barcode scanner at checkout and the Walmart Pay app, shoppers can scan and bag their items via one of the store’s self-service registers, then scan the provided QR code with their smartphone to pay.

 For the frugal shopper, Walmart also prints QR codes on their receipts which price-match your purchases with other local retailers, building a cashback-like balance that can be redeemed at Walmart at a later date.

 The QR code payment option also ties into Walmart’s larger omnichannel strategy by linking up with its Capital One™ Walmart Rewards™ card to save 5% on purchases.